Close

 1. A fee brings clarity.

 Charging for spiritual direction brings definition to the relationship.
-When you walk into my study and hand me money, we know that the coming hour is about you.
+When you walk into my study and hand me money, or tell me you’ve “Venmoed” me, or whatever, we know that the coming hour is about you.
 You can ask me how I’m doing, but you don’t have to.
 You don’t have to thank me effusively, give me gifts, or wonder whether I’m expecting something.

-I see this idea at work in my relationship with my own spiritual director: Paying him gives me freedom in our conversations.
-When I hand him a check, my debt is paid, and we’re square.
-I can relax into the clear space and let our conversation be all about my own spiritual journey.
+I see this idea at work in the relationships I’ve had with my own spiritual directors: Paying them, or in the case of my current spiritual director giving a monthly donation to her favorite charity, gives me freedom in our conversations.
+Knowing that I’ve paid something helps me relax into the clear space and let our conversation be all about my own spiritual journey.

 2. Money signifies value.

 When you pay for something, you continuously re-evaluate whether it’s worth it to you.
-I think and pray about my meetings with my director before I go to his house, and I show up on time, because I value the gift of meeting with him.
-Paying him adds something to that sense of value and helps me remember the significance of the time.
+I think and pray about my meetings with my director before I meet with her, and I show up on time, because I value the gift of meeting with her.
+Donating to her favorite charity (which is how she prefers to be paid) adds something to that sense of value and helps me remember the significance of the time.
 I stay engaged.

 3. A fee makes the practice sustainable so I can keep doing it.